Genymobile/genymotion-gradle-plugin/docs/architecture.md

 GenymotionConfig represents the configuration inside the `genymotion` block.

-LocalVDLaunchDsl and CloudVDLaunchDsl represent the definition of a device in the `devices` and `localDevices` block, respectively.
+LocalVDLaunchDsl and CloudVDLaunchDsl represent the definition of a device in the `devices` and `cloudDevices` blocks, respectively.
 They both inherit from VDLaunchDsl, which contains common properties.

 ### Actions